Brunozhon/SwiftReference/README.md

 }
 ```

 What was the most intresting topic?
+(This list in uncheckable, but you can pretend you are checking the option.
+Or you can write the list yourself and tick the topic that you think was most intresting.)

 - [ ] Strings
 - [ ] Integers